Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 Duncan Robinson Insights vs. the Nuggets

-- This season, Duncan Robinson has made 2.1 shots per game, which accounts for 2.7% of his team's total makes.
+- This season, he's put up 3.4% of the Heat's attempted field goals, as he's averaging 5.6 per contest.

-- He's attempted 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.
+- Robinson is averaging 4.6 three-point field goal attempts per game this season, which is 6.7% of his team's attempts from beyond the arc.

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the NBA.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the NBA.
+- The Nuggets allow 40.8 rebounds per contest, best in the league.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.
+- The Nuggets concede 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Duncan Robinson vs. the Nuggets